-The Human Trafficking Awareness Program at the University of Central Florida – supported by the Human Trafficking Awareness Fund of the Global Connections Foundation – is housed in the Global Perspectives Office.
+The Human Trafficking Awareness Program at the University of Central Florida – supported by the Human Trafficking Awareness Program Fund and the Global Connections Foundation – is housed in the Global Perspectives Office.
 Launched as an initiative in 2003 with a forum called “Slavery in the 21st Century,” it was formalized as a program in 2011.
 It sponsors or co-sponsors public discussions featuring top speakers, panels and other presentations; encourages scholarship and research; and works with partners worldwide.
 The program is committed to providing a spotlight on 21st Century slavery.
 John C. Bersia, the program’s founder, started investigating human trafficking as a journalist in 1991.
 He has written extensively on the issue, an interest that he carried into his broadcast work with WUCF-TV/PBS starting in 2011.
 There, he has hosted numerous shows on the subject with both specialists in and survivors of human trafficking.
 Bersia joined the staff of UCF as director of Global Perspectives in 2001, and human trafficking was quickly designated a focal area for the university.

 John C. Bersia, Co-Chair and Director

 PH 202, 407-823-0688